-Firms achieving high ESG ratings attract investors, lower their cost of capital and attract human capital.
-Moreover, if your company doesn’t share material information, rating agencies will penalize you and trillions in global institutional and retail capital will flow away.
+Firms achieving high ESG ratings attract investors, lower their cost of capital and attract talent.
+Moreover, if your company doesn’t share material information, rating agencies will penalize you and trillions in global institutional and retail capital will flow away from your firm.

 Therefore companies pour thousands of hours into creating beautiful sustainability reports, filling investors surveys and engage in one-to-one meetings with shareholders to discuss ESG topics.

-In this article you will learn about companies’ shift in purpose, what are ESG ratings and how to improve and the upcoming future of ESG.
+In this article you will learn about companies’ shift in purpose, what are and hot to improve ESG ratings and the future of ESG.

 - 1 Purpose-driven companies

 - 3 ESG ratings Zoo

 - 4 Standing out in a wild Zoo

 - 5 Future of ESG ratings

 - 6 Conclusions